abrahamce/fusionpbx-sce-install/README.md

-Change the masterand slave IPs, enter you DB password and do not forget on the slave to set the node_type to slave.
+<p>Change the masterand slave IPs, enter you DB password and do not forget on the slave to set the node_type to slave.</p>

-Once that is done run the following:
+<p>Once that is done run the following:</p>

 ```
 ./install.sh